-The municipal clerk, recorder or Election Official shall, at the time the candidate for municipal office files a declaration of candidacy and again fourteen (14) days before each municipal general election, notify the candidate in writing of:
+The municipal clerk, recorder or Election Official shall, at the time the candidate for municipal office files a declaration of candidacy and again thirty five (35) days before each municipal general election, notify the candidate in writing of:

-- 1. The provisions of this Chapter and U.C.A.
-Section 10-3-208(4) governing the disclosure of campaign contributions and expenditures; - 2.
-The dates when the candidate's campaign finance statement is required to be filed; and - The penalties that apply for failure to file a timely campaign finance statement, including the statutory provision that requires removal of the candidate's name from the ballot for failure to file the required campaign finance statement when required.
+A. The provisions of this Chapter and Utah Code.
+Section 10-3-208(9) governing the disclosure of campaign contributions and expenditures;

+- B. The dates when the candidate's campaign finance statement is required to be filed; and - C. The penalties that apply for failure to file a timely campaign finance statement, including the statutory provision that requires removal of the candidate's name from the ballot for failure to file the required campaign finance statement when required.

 Adopted by Ord.
-07-31 on 5/31/2007
+07-31 on 5/31/2007 Amended by Ord.
+2023-25 on 5/11/2023

-3-3-9 Public Inspection
+3-3-8 Public Inspection

-- 1. The Election Official shall make each campaign finance statement filed by a candidate available for public inspection and copying no later than one (1) business day after the statement is filed, and - 2.
-The Election Official shall make the campaign finance statement filed by a candidate available for public inspection by: - posting an electronic copy of the contents of the statement on the City's website no later than seven (7) business days after the statement is filed; and verifying that the address of the City's website is provided to the Utah Lieutenant Governor pursuant to the requirements of U.C.A.
-Section 20A-11-103(5), as amended; or - 2. submitting a copy of the statement to the Lieutenant Governor under U.C.A.
-Section 20A-11-103, as amended, no later than two (2) business days after the statement is filed.
+- A. The Election Official shall make each campaign finance statement filed by a candidate available for public inspection and copying no later than one (1) business day after the statement is filed, and - B. The Election Official shall make the campaign finance statement filed by a candidate available for public inspection by: - 1. posting an electronic copy of the contents of the statement on the City's website no later than seven (7) business days after the statement is filed; and verifying that the address of the City's website is provided to the Utah Lieutenant Governor pursuant to the requirements of Utah Code Section 20A-11-103(5), as amended; or - 2. submitting a copy of the statement to the Lieutenant Governor under Utah Code Section 20A-11-103, as amended, no later than seven (7) business days after the statement is filed.